enkhzayaqt/bus-tracker/README.md

 ## About the project

 This project is when you click a button maker moves through map and shows my everyday route from home to work.
 This code originated from an assignment in Week #9 of MIT's MERN Coding Bootcamp.
 The challenge was to animate and add features to a map.
-I have used
+I have used mapbox.

 ## How to run:

-You have fork this repository into your computer and open the file on your code editor.
+You can fork this repository into your computer and open the file on your code editor.
 Create account in the mapbox : https://www.mapbox.com/ .
-Once you created your own account you will get your owen token key.
+Once you created your own account you will get your own token key.
 Put your token key instead of my token key in the Javascript file.

 ## Roadmap to future improvements: